Schulich Faculty of Chemistry

 Prof. Ashraf Brik

 Research field: The Brik research group is developing novel synthetic approaches to chemically synthesize homogenous post translationally modified proteins, such as ubiquitinated and phosphorylated proteins, for structural, biochemical, biophysical and functional analyses.
+During the summer camp, the students will be involved in the area of chemical peptide and protein synthesis, protein biochemistry and cell delivery of synthetic proteins to interrogate biological questions.

 https://ashrafbrik.technion.ac.il/

-Assist.
-Prof. Renana Gershoni-Poranne
+Associate Prof. Renana Gershoni-Poranne

 Research field: The Poranne Group is a research group working in the field of computational physical organic chemistry.